 FIDO UAF (UNIVERSAL AUTHENTICATION FRAMEWORK)

-FIDO UAF supports a passwordless authentication option and was released as an open standard by the FIDO alliance.
+FIDO UAF supports a passwordless authentication option.
+It was released as an open standard by the FIDO alliance.
 In this standard, a user who is authenticating to an application or service will leverage one or more security factors on their digital device (usually a mobile phone) to release a private key that is used to sign a challenge issued by the FIDO UAF Server.
 The user verification mechanism on the device itself can be biometric, knowledge, or possession based in order to unlock the private key for signing functions.

 “Google Chrome is dedicated to building a better web, and allowing developers to interact with secure keystores in a structured way helps us continue this mission.
 As a founding member of the U2F and FIDO2 working groups within FIDO, we’re excited for the launch of these standards and look forward to our continued collaboration.”